You can hide a dead body on the 2nd page of Google, a marketing joke goes.

 2. Page-level user experience

-These include factors that indicate how easy it is for visitors to consume the content.
+The user experience or UX of a website includes factors that indicate how easy it is for visitors to consume the content.
 For example:

 - Page loading speed